slackapi/node-slack-sdk/docs/_packages/web_api.md

 ```

 Shortly after re-connecting your network, you should see the `Done!` message.
 Did you notice the program doesn't use a
 valid token?
 The client is doing something clever and helpful here.
-It knows the difference between an error like not
+It knows the difference between an error such as not
 being able to reach `api.slack.com` and an error in the response from Slack about an invalid token.
 The former is
 something that can be resolved with a retry, so it was retried.
 The invalid token error means that the call isn't going
 to succeed until your app does something differently, so it stops attempting retries.